Fictional World-Building Begins With Imagining

-Though there a few different methods for building a fictional world, there is no one way, or right way to build a world.
+Though there a few different methods for building a fictional world, there is no one way to build a world.
 Some world builders choose to start building a world by dreaming about it, while others begin by drawing or mapping the geography.
-If you want to create a traditional Earth like world, you might begin by researching the sciences and religious texts.
+If you want to create a traditional Earth-like world, you might begin by researching the sciences and religious texts.
 Alternatively, you can start with an empty space, and build your world from when it first came into existence.
 I like to call this process, From the Bottom Up.

 Why build a fictional world?

 Why have you built a fictional world?

 Places Where You Can Build Fantasy Worlds for Free Online

 Basilicus is a community site that anyone can contribute to.
 Discover, share and add your knowledge!

 - Free Fantasy RPG Games & Cooperative Fantasy World Building

 Cooperative fantasy world building in a world wide community, complete with free online RPG games.

 Begin by gathering the ideas for your world.
 Start with an empty space, consider how your world is going to fill it.
 What caused your world to come together or pop into existence?
 Write about your world's birth.